Venezuela's Maduro pledges to resolve diesel shortages for farmers

-Maduro blamed the shortages on U.S. sanctions on state oil company Petroleos de Venezuela, part of Washington’s efforts to oust him.
-The United States last October wound down an exemption to the sanctions that allowed PDVSA to swap crude exports for diesel imports.
+Maduro blamed the shortages on U.S. sanctions on state oil company Petroleos de Venezuela (PDVSA.UL), part of Washington's efforts to oust him.
+The United States last October wound down an exemption to the sanctions that allowed PDVSA to swap crude exports for diesel imports. read more

 "We must regularize the issue of diesel with national production," Maduro said, calling on Oil Minister Tareck El Aissami to resume normal supply within 60 days.
 "If we could import, we would be buoyant.
 We will be buoyant in the production of oil products."